diskoverdata/diskover-docs/source_files/software_update_intro.md

 >Please refer to the `CHANGELOG.MD` files (for both diskover and diskover-web) in the tar.gz/zip download to see what has changed and any breaking changes.
 The software may fail to work after upgrading without referring to these files for important changes.

->After updating Diskover-web, it is recommended to [force/hard reload](https://fabricdigital.co.nz/blog/how-to-hard-refresh-your-browser-and-clear-cache) your web browser to get the latest files from the web server.
+>After updating Diskover-web, it is recommended to [force/hard refresh](https://fabricdigital.co.nz/blog/how-to-hard-refresh-your-browser-and-clear-cache) your web browser to get the latest files from the web server and clear your local browser cache.